How to Choose an Advisor

 A typical broker-dealer client might pay a 1% annual management fee, another 1% (or much more) in annual commissions from trading, and another .5% to 1% in annual proprietary active fund fees.
 Combined fees of 2.5% to 3%, most of which are not transparent to the client, are not unusual.

 In contrast, our fees range from 0.5% to 1% of assets, with no commissions, loads, or proprietary fund fees.
 Annual expenses on low-cost index funds are as low as 0.05%, and even actively-managed ETF fees can usually be kept under 0.5%.
+Individual stock and bond holdings have no ongoing fees at all.
 Combined, a 1% annual total fee structure is, if anything, on the high side.
 The difference over a lifetime of savings is illustrated in the above chart.
 For an individual (or couple) who starts saving at age 24 and saves 10% of income every year (please try to do this!) until age 65 will accumulate about $1.7 million by retirement if fees are kept to 1% per year.
 If fees are 3% per year, that figure is almost $600,000 less.
 That is the cost of paying higher fees over a lifetime.
 (This is for a college graduate starting out at an income of $50,000 per year (the approximate 2020 average), with 4% average annual increases and 7% average annual investment returns.)
 The accumulated dollar amount would, of course, be less if annual income is less, and more if annual income is more.
 But the relative impact of higher fees would be the same.
 And it is large.
 Wouldn't an extra $600,000 come in handy in retirement?

 You are probably not 24 years old and are probably already significantly along the curve.
 But still, the impact of fees on investment performance and your future wealth is substantial.

 In selecting an advisor, please pay close attention to the compensation arrangement and fee schedule!